Gravitational waves from extreme mass ratio inspirals around a hairy Kerr black hole: Method

 \subsection{Perturbation Equations}

 Teukolsky \cite{Teukolsky:1973ha} demonstrated that the gravitational perturbations of the Kerr BH can be described by the Newman-Penrose variable $\Psi_4$, which can be decomposed by two linear ordinal differential equations due to the symmetries of the Kerr spacetime.
 Unfortunately, the procedure taken by Teukolsky cannot be applied directly to the HKBH, as the latter is not a solution of the vacuum Einstein equations.
-However, ref.\cite{Li:2022hkq} noticed the similarity between the HKBH and the KN BH, that is, the distinction of the metric is only embodied through the function $\Delta_H$.
-It is known that if the electromagnetic perturbations are ``frozen'', the gravitational perturbations of the KN BH can be captured well by the Dudley-Finley equation \cite{Dudley:1978vd,Kokkotas:1993ef,Berti:2005eb}.
-Therefore, one expects that if the perturbations of the matter content are ignored, the gravitational perturbations of the HKBH can be described by the Dudley-Finley equation with the replacement $\Delta_{KN}\to\Delta_{H}$.
-Since the specific property of the matter content is blind to us, we take the strategy to ignore its perturbations.
-In this case, the radial part of the perturbation equations can be written as
+However, Ref.\cite{Li:2022hkq} noticed the similarity between the HKBH and the KN BH, that is, the distinction of the metric is only embodied through the function $\Delta_H$.
+It is known that if the electromagnetic perturbations are ``frozen'', the gravitational perturbations of the KN BH can be captured well by the Dudley-Finley equation \cite{Dudley:1978vd,Kokkotas:1993ef,Berti:2005eb}.\footnote{However, if the electromagnetic perturbations need to be taken into account, even the electric charge of the KH BH is very small, the Dudley-Finley equation becomes inaccurate \cite{Mark:2014aja}.} Therefore, one expects that if the perturbations of the matter content are ignored, the gravitational perturbations of the HKBH can be described by the Dudley-Finley equation with the replacement $\Delta_{KN}\to\Delta_{H}$.
+Since the specific property of the matter content is blind to us, we take the strategy to ignore its perturbations.\footnote{The perturbations from the surrounding fluid of a spherically symmetric hairy BH were studied in \cite{Cardoso:2022whc}. } In this case, the radial part of the perturbation equations can be written as

 and

 where $V(r)$ is the effective potential function, $K=(r^2+a^2)\omega - a m $, $\lambda$ is the eigenvalue of spheroidal harmonic $_{-2}S^{a\omega}_{\ell m}$ and $\mathcal{T}_{\ell m \omega}$ is the source term.
 The angular equation is of the following form